 GUIDECX DATA PROCESSING AGREEMENT

-This Data Processing Agreement (“DPA”) is an addendum to the Customer Terms of Service (“Agreement”) between GuideCX, Inc (“GuideCX”) and the Customer.
+This Data Processing Agreement (“DPA”) is an addendum to the Master Service Agreement (“Agreement”) between GuideCX, Inc (“GuideCX”) and the Customer.
 This DPA includes and incorporates by reference the annexes and addenda referenced at the bottom of this document.
 All capitalized terms not defined in this DPA shall have the meanings set forth in the Agreement.
 Customer enters into this DPA on behalf of itself and, to the extent required under Data Protection Laws, in the name and on behalf of its Authorized Affiliates (defined below).

 - 1. Definitions